clarenceb/vscode-copilot-demo/TASKS.md

 bundle exec cucumber
 ```

+The cucumber tests should fail with a HTTP 404 since the `/process` endpoint does not exist.
+We have not implemented the `/process` endpoint in the Claims API.

 Open the code file `dev-persona/src/index.ts` to implement of the `/process` endpoint:

 Use GitHub Copilot Chat to assist you:

-* @workspace help me implement the POST /process endpoint in my api #file:index.ts keeping a similar style to the /parse_conversation endpoint.
-Use the requirements described in the user story #file:user-story.md to guide you.

-* Update the suggested code assuming the chat completions endpoint already produces a JSON formatted string with the require keys.
-So just convert that to a json object.
+* **@workspace** help me implement the POST /process endpoint in my api **#file:index.ts** keeping a similar style to the existing /parse_conversation endpoint.
+Use the requirements described in the user story **#file:user-story.md** to guide you.
+Assume that the Azure OpenAI chat completions endpoint produces a JSON formatted string with the required keys when the **#file:process-prompt.txt** file is used as grounding.
+So, just convert that to a json object.

 Sample code: